cirospat/newproject/docs/vocabolari-controllati.rst

     <iframe width="100%" height="500" src="https://www.youtube.com/embed/IE2UJCV2ggI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
     The Catalogue of Services Action of the European Commission's ISA² Programme supports public administrations that create and exchange information on public service descriptions.
 To do so, it has created a common vocabulary for describing public services, the Core Public Service Vocabulary Application Profile (CPSV-AP), and provides interoperable tools to support local implementations.
 The CPSV-AP is a data model for harmonising the way public services are described on eGovernment portals.

-    More about the Catalogue of Services: https://joinup.ec.europa.eu/solution/core-public-service-vocabulary-application-profile/about#what
+    <a href="https://joinup.ec.europa.eu/solution/core-public-service-vocabulary-application-profile/about#what" target="_blank">More about the Catalogue of Services</a>
 .. |REPLACE5| raw:: html

     <img src="http://giovanni.pirrotta.it/images/ontopia/ontopia-tecnico.png" />